II. Indications

 Nausea with Radiation Therapy (adult)

 IX.
-Preparations: Palonosetron (Aloxi)
+Dosing: Palonosetron (Aloxi)

 - Indications: Preventing Chemotherapy indiuced Nausea

-- Do not repeat dose more than once weekly
+- Do NOT repeat dose more than once weekly

 X. References